git-keeper/ccsce2022/faculty.md

 ## SSH Keys

+All communication with the server is done over SSH.
 If you have never generated SSH keys in your environment, you will need to do so now.
 Run the following:

 ```
-$ ssh-keygen
+ssh-keygen
 ```

 You can use the default filename, and you do **NOT** want to set a password.

-Now you can copy your key to the git-keeper server with `ssh-copy-id`:
+Now you can copy your key to the git-keeper server with `ssh-copy-id`.
+Use the password that you received in an email from git-keeper:

 ```
-$ ssh-copy-id <your username>@ec2-18-205-161-251.compute-1.amazonaws.com
+ssh-copy-id <username>@ec2-18-205-161-251.compute-1.amazonaws.com
 ```

-If everything is set up correctly you should be able to communication with the server.
+If everything is set up correctly, `gkeep` should now be able to communication with the server.
 Use `gkeep check` to check this:

 ```
-$ gkeep check
+gkeep check
 /home/username/.config/git-keeper/client.cfg parsed without errors

 Successfully communicated with ec2-18-205-161-251.compute-1.amazonaws.com

 Server information:
-  Version: 1.0.2
+  Version: 1.0.1
   gkeepd uptime: 20h44m33s
   Firejail installed: True
   Docker installed: True